Extensivity of categories of relational structures

 We now provide an outline of the article.
 After recalling some relevant background on concrete and topological categories in \S\ref{background}, we begin \S\ref{first_section} by defining the notion of a \emph{relational signature} $\Pi$, which is a set of \emph{relation symbols} equipped with an assignment to each relation symbol of a finite positive arity.
 We then define the concrete category $\Str(\Pi)$ of \emph{$\Pi$-structures} and \emph{$\Pi$-morphisms}.
 For a regular cardinal $\lambda$, we define the notion of a \emph{$\lambda$-ary relational Horn theory} $\T$ over a relational signature $\Pi$, and we provide some central examples of such theories.
 In \S\ref{second_section} we study some topological properties of the category $\T\Mod$ for a relational Horn theory $\T$ \emph{without equality}, and we provide an explicit characterization of initial sources (and hence embeddings) and final sinks (and hence quotients) in $\T\Mod$.
-We prove the main results of the paper in \S\ref{extensivity_section} and \S\ref{last_section}.
+We prove the main result of the paper in \S\ref{extensivity_section}.
 We begin \S\ref{extensivity_section} by stating the mild syntactic condition \eqref{variable_para} that we will impose on relational Horn theories to prove the infinite extensivity of their categories of models; this condition is satisfied by all of our examples, and many others.
-We establish in Theorem \ref{extensive_thm} that if $\T$ is a relational Horn theory \emph{without equality} that satisfies the syntactic condition \eqref{variable_para}, then $\T\Mod$ is infinitely extensive.
-In \S\ref{last_section} we then extend this result to arbitrary relational Horn theories (possibly \emph{with} equality) that satisfy \eqref{variable_para}.
+We then establish in \cref{extensive_thm} that if $\T$ is a relational Horn theory that satisfies the syntactic condition \eqref{variable_para}, then $\T\Mod$ is infinitely extensive.
+We thank the referee for useful comments and suggestions that improved the content and presentation of the paper.